topahande/machine-learning-project-1/README.md

 | Random forest       | 1     | 0.995                 | 0.999           |  *          |
 | XBGoost             | 1     | 0.994                 |                 |             |

+## Exporting the training code of the final model to python script

-Random forest was selected as our final model as it achieved the highest AUC scores.
+Random forest was selected as the final model as it achieved the highest AUC scores.
 A separate python file named ``train.py`` was created for final training of the full training data (training + validation) with the hyperparameter settings which were determined in the previous step (i.e. using only the training set).
 Additionally, a 5-fold cross validation is performed in ``train.py``.
 Finally, AUC score on the test set is computed and the model is saved to 'rf_model_diabetes.bin' .
-To run ``train.py``,
+To run ``train.py``, type the commands below in your terminal:

 1) Clone this repository on your computer: ``git clone https://github.com/topahande/machine-learning-project-1.git``
 2) Go the the directory machine-learning-project-1: ``cd machine-learning-project-1``